kantner/kantner.github.io/misc.md

 	</tr>
 	<tr>
 		<td>09/2021</td>
-		<td>Contribution to the book <a href="https://erfolgsformeln.uni-wuppertal.de/">Erfolgsformeln</a> (Eds.: W. Schilders, M. Günther, M. Ehrhardt) on optimal control of epidemics for high school students interested in mathematics.</td>
+		<td>Contribution to the book <a href="https://erfolgsformeln.uni-wuppertal.de/" target="_blank">Erfolgsformeln</a> (Eds.: W. Schilders, M. Günther, M. Ehrhardt) on optimal control of epidemics for high school students interested in mathematics.</td>
 	</tr>
 	<tr>
 		<td width="180px">03/2021</td>
-		<td>Participation in the Leibniz Association's <a href="https://www.leibniz-gemeinschaft.de/ueber-uns/neues/veranstaltungen/book-a-scientist">Book a Scientist</a> event.
+		<td>Participation in the Leibniz Association's <a href="https://www.leibniz-gemeinschaft.de/ueber-uns/neues/veranstaltungen/book-a-scientist" target="_blank">Book a Scientist</a> event.
 Overview lecture on the basics of mathematical modeling of epidemics (with focus on COVID-19) for high school students.</td>
 	</tr>
 	<tr>
 		<td>06/2018</td>